danyork/draft-deploying-dnssec-crypto-algs/draft-york-dnsop-deploying-dnssec-crypto-algs.md

 not widely supported by DNS resolvers would result in the signatures being ignored and the zone treated as unsigned until resolvers were updated to recognize the new algorithm.

+Note that in at least one 2016 case (an ISP in Sweden) the resolver software deployed on customer premises turned out not to be compliant with RFC 4035.
+Instead of ignoring the signatures using unknown algorithms and treating the zones as unsigned, the validating resolver rejected the signatures and returned a SERVFAIL to the DNS query.
+This resulted in the ISP turning off DNSSEC validation on the equipment.
+Further investigation showed that a newer version of the resolver software did correctly support ECDSA, but now all customer premises equipment must be updated to this new version.

+The point is that it is not safe to assume all resolver software will correctly implement this part of RFC 4035.

 ## Authoritative DNS Servers